Listen to this article0:009:01

 The City Ranked These Roads Itself

 The Phoenix Road Safety Action Plan is the city’s Vision Zero document.
 The City Council adopted it on September 7, 2022.
-It builds what the plan calls a High Injury Network, a data-ranked list of the intersections and corridors where people are most likely to be killed or seriously hurt.
-Table 3 of that plan scores the top 20 intersections in Phoenix on crash frequency, crash severity, and crash type.
+It builds what the plan calls a High Injury Network, a data-ranked list of the intersections and corridors where people are most likely to be killed or seriously hurt, drawn from regional crash data.

 For context on how Phoenix got here, the same plan opens with the city’s own daily arithmetic, drawn from 2015 through 2019 data: 83 crashes a day, one fatal crash every other day, about 190 people killed a year.
-Mayor Kate Gallego’s message in the plan notes that fatalities involving people in cars, on foot, and on bikes jumped 25 percent from 2020 to 2021.
-The National Highway Traffic Safety Administration has consistently ranked Phoenix among the top three cities in the nation for traffic deaths.
 I cover that statewide design pattern separately in Arizona Pedestrian Deaths: 2x National Average and in the West Valley dangerous intersections report.
 This piece is about one corridor the City singled out, and what happened next.

 Thirty-Nine Deaths, Five Years, One Corridor